QizhiPei/FABind/FABind_plus/README.md

     --ckpt ${ckpt_path}
 ```
 ### Inference on Custom Complexes
-Here are the scripts available for inference with smiles and according pdb files.
+Here are the scripts available for inference with smiles and according pdb files with regression-based FABind+.

 The following script iteratively runs:
 - Given smiles in `index_csv`, preprocess molecules with `num_threads` multiprocessing and save each processed molecule to `{save_pt_dir}/mol`.